-The British Association of Urological Surgeons defines erectile dysfunction (ED) as “an inability to obtain or maintain an erection sufficient for penetration and for the satisfaction of both sexual partners.”1 Frequently termed impotence, the global prevalence of ED is estimated to be between 13.1% and 71.2%.2 Measurements vary by continent; however in all cases, increasing age is a risk factor for acquiring the condition.2 Untreated, ED can lead to an increased risk of cardiovascular (CV) disease while similarly, a finding of ED may be a red herring for a patient’s undiagnosed CV disease.3 However, patients may be hesitant to discuss ED concerns with a healthcare provider (HCP) due to embarrassment or misconceptions about the condition.4,5 Therefore, it is essential for HCPs to remain vigilant about screening those with suspected ED, for timely intervention to prevent future health consequences.6
+The British Association of Urological Surgeons defines erectile dysfunction (ED) as “an inability to obtain or maintain an erection sufficient for penetration and for the satisfaction of both sexual partners.”1 Frequently termed impotence, the global prevalence of ED is estimated to be between 13.1% and 71.2%.2 Measurements vary by continent; however, in all cases, increasing age is a risk factor for acquiring the condition.2 Untreated, ED can lead to an increased risk of cardiovascular (CV) disease while similarly, a finding of ED may be a red herring for a patient’s undiagnosed CV disease (50% of patients with ED have atherosclerosis).3 However, patients may be hesitant to discuss ED concerns with a healthcare provider (HCP) due to embarrassment or misconceptions about the condition.4,5 Therefore, it is essential for HCPs to remain vigilant about screening those with suspected ED, for timely intervention to prevent future health consequences.6

 The penis is supplied by the dorsal penile artery, the deep penile artery and the bulbourethral artery, all which are derived from the internal pudendal artery.
 Venous drainage is via the superficial and deep dorsal veins to the superficial external pudendal vein and prostatic venous plexus, respectively.
 All penile innervation comes from S2-S4 spinal cord segments.
 Sympathetic penile innervation is provided by the pudendal nerve, which gives off the dorsal nerve of the penis, whereas parasympathetic innervation is from the prostatic nerve plexus which gives rise to the cavernous nerves.